esvazas/wind_power_forecasting/README.md

 * datasets - directory containing generated datasets by each notebook
 * solver - directory containing all required functions used in the notebooks
 * notebooks - directory containing all workflow for wind power forecasting
+* script - directory with external files important for forecasting

 # Directory tree:
 ```bash